Levertion/minecraft-json-schemas/README.md

 # minecraft-json-schema

-Updated to: Minecraft JE 19w13b
+Updated to: Minecraft Java Edition 1.14

 Json schemas for Minecraft files.
 Information about json schemas can be found at [json-schema.org](http://json-schema.org/)